rayhanur-rahman/resumewebsitebuilder/milestone4/AcceptanceTesting.md

 Our bot has been deployed at https://app.slack.com/client/TNEF1FW9W/DPJ0ZN02J

 ## Login credentials for TAs
-1. One can join the slack workspace at https://northcarolina-s8o7157.slack.com with the following email address and password:
+1. Join the slack workspace at https://northcarolina-s8o7157.slack.com with the following email address and password:
     1. id: ``nkasera@ncsu.edu``
     2. password: ``ncsu123456``
-2. Next, from the ``Apps`` section in the left panel, one can click on the ``resumebot``.
+2. Next, from the ``Apps`` section in the left panel, click on the ``resumebot``.
 This is our designed bot that is deployed on the server.

+3. Follow the acceptance tests in the following to start, continue, and terminate a conversation with the bot.
 ## Use-Case #1: Initiate a session with a resumebot
 #### Instructions:
 * The user has to say ``'start'`` to start a conversation with the resumebot.
 To this, the bot can respond by any one of the following messages: